seafileltd/seaqa-open-api/README.md

-This repository contains the OpenAPI document for SeaQA API.
+This repository contains the OpenAPI document for SeaTicket API.

 You can read the document at https://seaticket-api.readme.io/reference/introduction